justjam2013/homebridge-virtual-accessories/README.md

 #### Issues with underlying frameworks:

 -   There is an issue with the drag-and-drop reordering, where the form layout can get degraded.
 A bug report has been opened on the framework repo.
+-   There is an issue with checkboxes requiring two clicks to uncheck.
+A bug report has been opened on the framework repo.

 #### Issues with HomeKit: